omgmog/render-hack-aframe/README.md

 ## A starting point for our project today

 So today we're going to create an A-Frame project that connects users to one another.

+If you're using one of the Cardboard v1 headsets I've provided, you can find assembly instructions here: [Cardboard assembly instructions](https://vr.briztech.co.uk/instructions.html) (The WiFi probably isn't great here, so please don't watch the video!)

 We'll be using the following technologies:

 - A-Frame
 - Socket.io / WebRTC